Hierarchically Composing Level Generators for the Creation of Complex Structures: Experiments and Results

-The fitness functions used here are (1) reachability, where houses must be reachable via roads and (2) a probability fitness, incentivising a roughly equal number of house, garden and road tiles.
-See the \refappendix{sec:appdx} for more details.
+This experimental setup has the added benefit of being comparable, as each method uses the same fitness functions, and the only difference is in the size of the generated structures.
+The fitness functions used here are (1) reachability, where houses must be reachable via roads, and (2) a probability fitness, incentivising a roughly equal number of house, garden and road tiles.
+See \refappendixHyperParams{sec:appdx} for more details.

-We compare the fitness of each method over time in \autoref{fig:mcc:results:composition}, where we demonstrate that using the compositional approach results in a higher final fitness value compared to the other, non-compositional methods.
-The performance decreases significantly when we have a much larger, $10\times 10$ window size (corresponding to an overall level size of $100\times 100$), where each house requires $100$ coordinated actions to build.
+We compare the fitness of each method over time in \autoref{fig:mcc:results:composition}, which indicates that using the compositional approach results in a higher final fitness value compared to the other, non-compositional methods.
+The performance decreases significantly when we have a much larger $10\times 10$ window size (corresponding to an overall level size of $100\times 100$), where each house requires $10^2 = 100$ coordinated actions to build.
 Even this is still significantly fewer actions than a real \minecraft house.
-Overall, this experiment shows that simplifying the task of the top-level generator by abstracting away the details of the lower-level components is beneficial.
+Overall, the results show that simplifying the task of the top-level generator by abstracting away the details of the lower-level components is beneficial.